Who Killed Vincent Chin: Civil Rights Activism

 The lesson takes place over two 50-minute class periods with optional homework in between.

-Additionally, referencing anyone of Asian descent as an “oriental,” a Japanese/Japanese American as a “Jap,” or that someone might be "handicaped" because they are Chinese are inappropriate and racist.
+Please be advised that this lesson plan contains material that may be sensitive for some students.
+Also, referring to anyone of Asian descent as “oriental,” a Japanese or Japanese American person as a “Jap,” or that someone might be "handicaped" because they are Chinese is inappropriate and racist.

 Format